andreytreyt/team-culture-map/example/README.md

 - Always
 ```

-13. Decisions are made by individuals (typically leaders).
+13. Decisions are made by individuals (usually the boss).
 ```
 Choose the option
 - Never